Generic selectors

 A close, personal friendship with someone is obviously another type of covenant because it is also based upon mutual trust and respect.
 Even though it may not be as formal or emotionally deep as marriage or baptism, it is still a covenant relationship.
 One example of this is the friendship between David and Jonathan:

-1 SAMUEL 18:3 And Jonathan and David made a covenant because he loved him as his own soul.
+1 SAMUEL 18:3 Then Jonathan and David made a covenant, because he loved him as his own soul.

 Finally, even business relationships can be a covenant, including between co-owners or between owners and employees.
 The owners trust that their employees will not betray company information or steal from or otherwise harm the business.
 On the other hand, the employees trust their employers to pay the agreed upon wages, provide certain benefits, and ensure some measure of job security.